MurmurationsNetwork/MurmurationsDocumentation/docs/about/ontology-composability.md

 }
 ```

 We start with defining the lists of schemas we want our data to conform to using the `linked_schemas` field.
 Next, we add all of the fields required by both of those schemas.
 We host this data ideally on our own servers, or using a third party hosting service (like [tools.murmurations.network](https://tools.murmurations.network/profile-generator)).
-Finally, we submit the URL where this data is hosted to the Murmurations Index so it is recorded and [can be searched for by anyone](https://tools.murmurations.network/index-explorer?schema=organizations_schema-v1.0.0) who is interested in finding organizations who define themselves according to Alice's or Bob's organizations schemas.
+Finally, we submit the URL where this data is hosted to the Murmurations index so it is recorded and [can be searched for by anyone](https://tools.murmurations.network/index-explorer?schema=organizations_schema-v1.0.0) who is interested in finding organizations who define themselves according to Alice's or Bob's organizations schemas.

 These are simple examples, but hopefully they illustrate to you the flexibility and power of the Murmuration protocol's flexible ontology and [composable data](https://dazuck.substack.com/p/data-composability-what-it-is-why) approach.